Al Karaana

-Al Karaana (الكرعانة) is a village in Qatar, located in the municipality of Al Rayyan.
+Al Karaana (الكرعانة) is a Qatari village located in the municipality of Al Rayyan.
 It used to be part of the Jariyan Al Batnah municipality before the municipality was incorporated into Al Rayyan.
 It is situated around 60 km to the south-west of the capital Doha.

 It is one of the three major landfill sites in the country, being used mainly for sewage wastes.

 Etymology

-Originating from the Arabic term "karaa", which can be translated as "rainwater" or "fresh water", Al Karaana was named after a local well which yielded water of exceptional quality.
+Originating from the Arabic term karaa, which can be translated as "rainwater" or "fresh water", Al Karaana was named after a local well which yielded water of exceptional quality.

 History

-In 1917, Al Karaana was described as a stopover on the route from Hofuf to Doha which contained a 150-feet deep masonry well yielding good water.
+In J.G.
+Lorimer's 1908 handbook Gazetteer of the Persian Gulf, Al Karaana was described as a stopover on the route from Hofuf to Doha which contained a 150-feet deep masonry well yielding good water.
+It was not until the 1920s that a village was established here.
+Historically, it was of strategic importance due to being considered a gateway to the south of Qatar.